Project title: Translocation of the Critically Endangered Corrigin Grevillea Grevillea scapigera

 The first introduction studies were completed in 1996 and further introductions of micro-propagated plants have continued on an ad hoc basis.

-Three translocation sites each 0.2 ha in size are now well established and at one stage contained over 1800 plants.
+Three translocation sites, each 0.2 ha in size, are now well established and at one stage contained over 1800 plants.
 Due to the short life span of the plants, these numbers have declined significantly over the last few years.
 Large amounts of seed have been produced at all sites, which added significantly to the soil seed bank.
-In 2006 one site is estimated to have produced over 1,000,000 seed.
+In 2006, one site is estimated to have produced over 1,000,000 seed.

 Most of these recruits have flowered and produced seed, leading to the long term viability of this species.
 Survival of seedlings over the first summer period is usually over 50%, extremely high for natural germinants.
 Plant material taken from cryo-storage and placed in tissue culture produced normal plants, which were planted out and produced seed.
 The resulting seed were sown giving excellent germination rates.
 The seedlings were then planted out in the winter of 2005 to check their fitness.
 These plants had excellent survival rates, have flowered well and produced their own seed.

 The last planting, on two sites, was in 2007 and consisted of a small number of plants from a new wild clone.
 Management of the sites, due to better cover of indigenous species and recruitment of the Corrigin Grevillea, is now down to very basic levels.
 However, scientific experiments are ongoing including 50 year seed burial trials.
-The third harvest (harvested every 2 years) indicates the viability rates are still very high.
+The fourth harvest (harvested every 2 years) indicates the viability rates are still very high.